frostu8/seshat/README.md

 newest game version.

 ## BaseMod Compatability
-While not a priority yet, as Seshat is in its infantile stages, there is high priority plans to introduce BaseMod compatability, either through a [BaseMod compiler](#seshatcompiler) or an entire BaseMod compatability layer.
+While not a priority yet, as Seshat is in its infantile stages, there is plans to introduce BaseMod compatability, either through a [BaseMod compiler](#seshatcompiler) or an entire BaseMod compatability layer.

 # Seshat.Compiler